Leslie Norris: Teaching career

 After Leslie's graduation, he taught at the Grass Royal School in Yeovil, Somerset.
 In 1952, he transferred to Southdown Junior School in Bath, Somerset.
 He later became headmaster of Westergate School in West Sussex.
 He obtained a master's degree in philosophy from the University of Southampton in 1958.
 He secured a job as a lecturer in 1958 at Bognor Regis College of Education and later taught at the West Sussex Institute of Higher Learning.
 There, his wife taught as well until 1966.
 Leslie was a principal lecturer at the West Sussex Institute from 1956 to 1974.

 Leslie became a visiting professor at the University of Washington in 1973.
 He was so impacted by his experience teaching in America that he returned to England only to resign his principal lectureship at Bognor Regis.
 Leslie was Residential Poet at Eton in 1977.
 In 1976, he and his wife visited New England.
 From 1980–1982 he visited to Seattle, Washington and East Carolina University.

-In 1983 Norris was invited to teach for six months at Brigham Young University (BYU) in Provo, Utah, United States of America.
+In 1983 Norris was invited to teach for six months at Brigham Young University (BYU) in Provo, Utah, United States.
 He settled with his wife, Catherine Morgan, and remained there until his death.
 He was appointed the official Poet-in-Residence at the university.
 Leslie was made a Professor of Creative Writing.
 His wife also taught at BYU.
 Some of his documents, personal materials and letters are in the L. Tom Perry Special Collections at the Harold B. Lee Library at BYU.